New-Horizons-SPM/scanbot/docs/configuration.md

 For Zulip users, this Firebase link would be sent in lieu of a PNG file.
 4. ```upload_method=no_upload``` prevents Scanbot from converting and saving the images it takes. **This is the default setting.**

-Alternatively, Scanbot can [SCP](https://en.wikipedia.org/wiki/Secure_copy_protocol) data to a server by setting the following two fields:
+Alternatively, Scanbot can [SCP](https://en.wikipedia.org/wiki/Secure_copy_protocol) data to a server by setting the following field:

 ```
-scp=true                    # Flag to turn feature on and off
 scp_path=<user@host:path>   # ssh key must be set up for this to work
 ```

 ## Nanonis Configuration
 The following optional fields relate to Nanonis configuration
 ```
 topo_basename=<.sxm basename>   # base filename used when saving .sxm files.
-Defaults
+Defaults to whatever is in Nanonis if not provided.
 temp_calibration_curve=<path>   # Path to the temperature calibration curve so Scanbot can read STM temperature.
 ```